Switchback Travel (Jason Hummel)

 What we don’t: Burly build is overkill for mild conditions and high-output use.

 What do you give up with the Baker’s bib design?
 The extra waterproof layer around the stomach and lower back makes it run hotter and heavier than a comparable pant, and it’s overkill on mild-weather days.
 Additionally, the Flylow’s substantial construction and moderately baggy fit can inhibit range of motion for skinning uphill.
 But the Baker is a perfect match for its namesake mountain: It's built to handle anything from wet, unruly conditions to bottomless powder days.
-Interestingly, Flylow doesn’t offer an equivalent female version, although their women’s Foxy Bib is a favorite of ours and features similar coverage, organization, and build quality.
-The key difference is its Tactic 3L construction, which is stretchier, lighter, and thinner than the Baker’s 3L Intuitive build.
+Interestingly, Flylow doesn’t offer an equivalent female version, although their women’s Foxy Bib (featured below) is a favorite of ours and boasts similar coverage, organization, and build quality.
+The key difference is its Tactic construction, which is stretchier, lighter, and thinner than the Baker’s Surface build (both are 3L designs).

 Best for: Resort